-- PID
+- Pelvic inflammatory disease

 - Infertility

 - Ectopic pregnancy

 - Chronic pelvic pain

 - Increased risk of HIV

-- Epididymitis

 - Asymptomatic infections

-- · Lack of provider and public awareness about screening recommendations
+- Lack of provider and public awareness about screening recommendations

 - Limited resources to support screening

-- · Lack of an available vaccine
+- Lack of an available vaccine

-Sources: CDC1, Workowski and Bolan35, Jones et al.66
+Sources: CDC, Workowski and Bolan, Jones

 Chlamydia, the most common bacterial STI in the United States, is caused by Chlamydia trachomatis.
-It is transmitted through sexual contact with an infected partner.
-67 Left untreated, chlamydia can cause debilitating or lifelong consequences.
-In women, it can result in an increased risk for PID, which can result in chronic pelvic pain, infertility, and ectopic pregnancy, which can be life-threatening.67 Gonorrhea and other infections that are not sexually transmitted can also cause PID.
-Chlamydia in pregnancy can lead to premature birth or may affect the health outcomes of the newborn.67 Untreated chlamydia may increase a person's chances of acquiring or transmitting HIV.68
+It is transmitted through sexual or extragenital contact with an infected partner.
+Left untreated, chlamydia can cause debilitating or lifelong consequences.
+In women, it can result in an increased risk for PID, which can result in chronic pelvic pain, infertility, and ectopic pregnancy, which can be life-threatening.
+(Gonorrhea and other infections that are not sexually transmitted can also cause PID.)
+Chlamydia in pregnancy can lead to premature birth or may affect the health outcomes of the newborn.
+Untreated chlamydia may increase a person's chances of acquiring or transmitting HIV.

 Rates of reported chlamydial infections in the United States have risen steadily for the past 10 years (see Figure 1).
-In 2018, 1,758,668 cases of Chlamydia trachomatis infection were reported to CDC.1 This number of cases corresponds to a national rate of 539.9 chlamydia cases per 100,000 persons and a 19% increase in the rate of chlamydia cases since 2014.1 Females aged 15-24 account for nearly one-half (44%) of reported cases and face the most severe sequelae from undiagnosed infection.1 Chlamydia is currently the most common public health condition reported to CDC excluding COVID-19.1
+In 2018, 1,758,668 cases of Chlamydia trachomatis infection were reported to CDC.
+This number of cases corresponds to a national rate of 539.9 chlamydia cases per 100,000 persons and a 19% increase in the rate of chlamydia cases since 2014.
+Females aged 15-24 account for nearly half (44%) of reported cases and face the most severe sequelae from undiagnosed infection.
+Chlamydia is currently the most common public health condition reported to CDC.

 Figure 1.
-Chlamydia-Rates per 100,000 reported cases by sex, United States, 2009-20181
+Chlamydia-Rates per 100,000 of reported cases by sex, United States, 2009-2018

 A significant challenge to reducing the incidence of chlamydia is the large proportion of cases that are asymptomatic.
-A recent study demonstrated that greater than 84% of females and 94% of males did not report symptoms within 12 months after infection.69 If symptoms do appear, they often do not manifest until weeks after exposure.
+A recent study demonstrated that greater than 84% of females and 94% of males did not report symptoms within 12 months after infection.
+If symptoms do appear, they often do not manifest until weeks after exposure.
 Asymptomatic individuals often do not seek testing yet can still transmit the infection to a sexual partner.
-As a result, many cases go undiagnosed and unreported.67
+As a result, many cases go unreported.
+If the sexual partner is a sexual partner is a sexual partner in the infection to a sexual partner is a sexual partner in the sexual partner in the sexual partner is a sexual partner in the sexual partner is a sexual partner in the sexual partner in the sexual partner is a sexual partner in the sexual partner in the sexual partner in the sexual partner is a sexual partner in the sexual

 Given that most chlamydial infections are asymptomatic, screening for chlamydia is critical to identify and then treat the infection.
 Although chlamydia screening has expanded over the past two decades, many women who are at risk are still not being tested.
-For example, in 2017, rates of chlamydia screening for sexually active women aged 16-24 were 48.9% in commercial health maintenance organizations (HMOs) and 57.6% for those covered by Medicaid.1,70
+For example, in 2017, rates of chlamydia screening for sexually active women aged 16-24 were 48.9% in commercial health maintenance organizations (HMOs) and 57.6% for those covered by Medicaid.
+87,88